What is an MFA Degree? What You Need to Know

 The low-residency program helped MFA alumni, including David Moloney '17MFA and Nadia Owusu '17MFA, advance their writing careers.

-Is an MFA a Good Degree?
+Is an MFA Worth It?

 Not only can an MFA program give you a structured space to hone your skills and receive feedback from peers and professionals, it can also help you advance your career.

-Derrick Craigie MFA 2009 with the text Derrick Craigie"Career opportunities for MFA graduates span a broad range of industries and fields.
+"Career opportunities for MFA graduates span a broad range of industries and fields.
 Organizations continue to seek professionals with exceptional communication skills," said Derrick Craigie '09MFA, senior associate dean of liberal arts at SNHU.
 Craigie, who earned his MFA at SNHU, said the degree could help students position themselves in any area in which strong writing and critical thinking skills are needed.

-Here are some careers MFA graduates — including those who specialize in creative writing and other fine arts — often focus on:
+Here are some careers MFA graduates — including those who specialize in creative writing and other fine arts — often focus on.

-• Art director: If you have an eye for style and image, a career as an art director allows you to oversee publication layouts and movie and television productions.
-Art directors create the overall design of a project and direct others who develop artwork and layouts.
-While a bachelor’s degree is the entry-level requirement, some art directors earn an MFA to supplement their work experience and show their creative or managerial ability, the U.S. Bureau of Labor Statistics (BLS) states.
-The median annual salary for art directors was $105,180 in 2022, with those in the motion picture and video industries earning median salaries of $107,970.* Newspaper, periodical, book and directory publishers earned a median salary of $57,830, BLS reported.* The field of art directors is expected to grow by 6% through 2032, faster than the average for all occupations, according to BLS.*
+If you have an eye for style and image, a career as an art director allows you to oversee publication layouts and movie and television productions.
+Art directors create the overall design of a project and direct others who develop artwork and layouts, according to the U.S. Bureau of Labor Statistics (BLS).

-• Editor: Thanks to the intense focus and creativity an MFA inspires, the degree more than prepares you for a variety of editing jobs that call on you to plan, review and revise content for print or digital publications.
 While employers only require that candidates have at least a bachelor’s degree in communication, journalism or English for entry-level jobs, more experience and education are often required for management jobs, according to BLS.
-The median annual wage for editors was $73,080 in 2022, and editors in the professional, scientific and technical services fields earned $77,350, BLS noted.*

-• Multimedia artists and animators: If you like to bring your images to life and pair your stories with action, a career as a multimedia artist or animator might appeal to you.
-In addition to a bachelor’s degree in animation, art or a related field, strong candidates must show both an impressive portfolio of work and strong technical skills, BLS reports.
+In addition to a bachelor’s degree in animation, art or a related field, strong candidates must show both an impressive portfolio of work and exceptional technical skills, BLS reports.
 Although an MFA is not required, it can help you develop the portfolio you need to show examples of your work to employers.
-The median annual wage for multimedia artists and animators was $98,950 in 2022, while those in the advertising and public relations industries earned an average of $81,870, BLS noted.* Also, the multimedia artists and animators field is expected to grow by 8% through 2032, much faster than the average for all occupations, according to BLS.*

-• Post-secondary teacher: Most post-secondary teachers work in public and private colleges and universities, professional schools and junior or community colleges.
+Most post-secondary teachers work in public and private colleges and universities, professional schools and junior or community colleges, said BLS.
 They may also conduct research and publish scholarly papers and books.
-Like a doctorate, an MFA qualifies you to teach at the college level.
-The median annual salary for post-secondary teachers was $80,840 in 2022, English language and literature teachers made an average of $74,280, BLS reported.* Overall employment of post-secondary teachers is projected to grow 8% through 2032.*
+Like a doctorate, an MFA can qualify you to teach at the college level.

-• Writer or author: Whether you develop content for books, magazines, film scripts or the internet, today’s writers and authors write for all media.
 Although a bachelor’s degree is the entry-level requirement for most writing jobs, demonstrating frequent, published work is important for career advancement, according to BLS.
-The median annual salary for writers and authors was $73,150 in 2022, BLS reported.*
+The median annual salary for writers and authors was $73,690 in 2023, BLS reported.*

 Whether you choose to pursue an MFA to share your love of art with college students or nurture your talents, you can benefit from a degree program that helps foster discipline while it inspires creativity.